 Keep a diary of what you eat and track your appetite and bowel movements.

-Work with your doctor and care team to include exercise in your routine.
+Work with your doctor and care team to include.

 Communicating with your doctor or care team